Table of Contents

 The typical wearing schedule for a knee immobilizer is around the clock for the first few weeks.
 After that, you may only need to wear it at night.

 Your doctor will let you know when you can start removing the brace and for how long.
 It is important to follow your doctor’s orders and not remove the brace before you are supposed to.
 Doing so may cause further damage to your knee, delaying your return to typical daily life.

 There are a few things that you can do to help your knee heal quickly.
 Below is a list of the most prominent things you should focus on.

 - Follow the instructions of your doctor or physical therapist.
 Your rehabilitation specialist, surgeon, and all other medical personnel will provide evidence-based protocols to follow to optimize the healing process.

 - Ice your knee for 20 minutes at a time several times a day.
-When icing there are a number of different mediums you can use, such as a frozen bag of peas, a commercial gel pack, an ice pack, or even a plastic bag filled with ice cubes and water.
+When icing there are several different mediums you can use, such as a frozen bag of peas, a commercial gel pack, an ice pack, or even a plastic bag filled with ice cubes and water.

 - Take any medications that are prescribed to you.
 These may include over-the-counter pain relievers, such as ibuprofen or acetaminophen.
 You may also be prescribed other medication, like medication to help prevent infection, etc. All medications are very important to take as prescribed because they will help you to heal quickly and reduce your pain.

 - Keep your knee immobilizer clean and dry.
 This means that you should avoid getting it wet or dirty.
 You should also avoid exposing it to direct sunlight for long periods as this can cause the materials to break down.

 - Elevate your leg above heart level when possible.
 This helps increase circulation to the area and can help reduce swelling.